 - A. The Hancock Middle School LaBrum Campus is committed to support the education of every student, providing up-to-date information and student/parent support.
 We urge students and parents to stay informed and to report concerns to the school.
 The Hancock Middle School - LaBrum Campus website provides extensive up-to-date information regarding the programs and policies of the Hancock School. - i.
 In order to make certain that all student/parent concerns are acknowledged, we request that all students/parents utilize the following lines of communication: - a.
 Student concerns should be directed to the person (teacher or aide) who is on duty or responsible for the group or activity. - b.
 If the teacher or aide is not available, please seek support from the school counselor.
-The Hancock Middle School LaBrum Campus Counselor, Ms. Alexandra Maranon can be contacted directly at 215-281-2667. - c.
-The School Nurse can be reached at 215-281-2641. - d.
+The Hancock Middle School LaBrum Campus Counselor, Ms. Dana Rodriguez or Dean of Students, Mrs. Schwab can be contacted directly at 215-400-3122. - c.
+The School Nurse can be reached at 215-400-3122. - d.
 In the event that further administrative support is necessary, please contact the Hancock Middle School - LaBrum Campus Office at 215-400-3122.
-Dr. Nicole Bourque, the Assistant Principal, is available via email at nbourque@philasd.org. - e.
+Mr. Kevin Kelly, the Assistant Principal, is available via email at kmkelly@philasd.org. - e.
 Mr. Griffin, the School Principal, is also available via phone at 215-400-3122 or email at bgriffin@philasd.org. - B. Communication is key to the educational process.
 Each Tuesday all important documentation will be sent home for your review.
 Please be on the lookout for handouts/flyers each Tuesday.
 The Remind system is also used to send messages on a regular basis please be sure to sign up for our school wide Remind system as this is our most immediate source of communication.

-4. Computer Science
+4. Computer Science/Chromebooks

-A. Students receive Computer Instruction in our state of the art lab during in-school learning.
-Every student must have his or her own set of headphones for computer science.
-There is also a computer station with Internet access in every classroom.
-Teachers will also be using laptop and Chromebook carts.
-Please be sure to sign the release form for Internet use after reading the Acceptable Use Policy.
+A. Students receive Computer Instruction in our school computer lab during in-school learning.
+Every student must have his or her school-issued Chromebook and a set of headphones for daily use.
+Students will be required to utilize their Chromebooks both in school and for homework purposes.